 The 3.5 GHz range in the 5G era

-Below you can find more information on this range from the GSMA’s spectrum team and GSMA Intelligence’s infographic on the economic benefits.
+Below you can find more information on this range from the GSMA’s spectrum team and GSMA Intelligence.

 Also, read more about 5G spectrum on the GSMA’s in-depth guide here.